matthiasbeyer/config-rs-ng/VISION.md

     file location helpers (via crates like [xdg] or [directories]), but always hidden behind compiletime feature flags that can be used to disable this functionality if desired.
+* Configuration errors MUST point to the source of the error, that is, the source the error came from

 ## Soft Requirements